Moving to St. George's, Grenada

 When we asked people what advice they would give someone preparing to move to St. George's, they said:

 "St. George's, the capital of Grenada, is a vibrant city with a rich history and a diverse culture.
 Before moving to St. George's, expats should know that the official language is English, but many locals also speak Grenadian Creole.
 The cost of living in St. George's is relatively low compared to many Western countries, but it's higher than in other Caribbean islands.
 The local currency is the Eastern Caribbean Dollar, but US dollars are also widely accepted.
 St. George's has a tropical climate with a wet and a dry season, so expats should be prepared for high temperatures and humidity year-round.
 Healthcare facilities in St. George's are adequate for routine health issues, but serious medical conditions may require evacuation to a country with more advanced medical facilities.
 Public transportation in St. George's is reliable and inexpensive, but many expats choose to rent or buy a car for more convenience.
 The city is generally safe, but like any other place, it has its share of crime, so expats should take common-sense precautions to protect themselves and their property.
 St. George's offers a variety of recreational activities, from hiking and snorkeling to exploring historical sites and local markets.
 The food in St. George's is a blend of African, Indian, and European influences, with local specialties including oil down, a one-pot dish made with breadfruit, coconut milk, turmeric, meat, and other ingredients.
 Expats moving to St. George's with children should know that the education system is based on the British model, and there are several reputable international schools in the city.
-Finally, expats should be aware that Grenada has strict laws against drug use and possession, and penalties can be severe," said one expat in St. George's.
+Finally, expats should be aware that Grenada has strict laws against drug use and possession, and penalties can be severe," commented one expat who made the move to St. George's.

 How do I find a place to live in St. George's?